Discrete geometry for electoral geography: Introduction

-The purpose of this paper is to call attention to a shared feature in nearly all of the existing definitions of compactness scores: they represent districts as regions enclosed by contours on a map, then base their numerical scores on lengths and areas from the map.
-This makes all of the classical definitions of compactness susceptible to a common set of flaws, undermining the extent to which the definitions can be made precise and meaningful.
-In contrast, the kind of discretization we propose here will make fundamental use of the population network that is at the heart of the redistricting problem.
-We call for research towards creating a new generation of {\em discrete} scores and we set some benchmarks and goals in that direction.
+To date, more than thirty possible definitions of compactness as a shape quality metric have been proposed in the political science literature (see \cite{altman, gerrybook, NGCH} and references).
+The purpose of this paper is to call attention to a shared feature in nearly all of the popular definitions of compactness scores: they dissolve the geographical units of districts and represent each district as a single region enclosed by a contour on a projected map.
+Numerical scores are then based on measurements made relative to the contours.
+This makes all of the standard definitions of compactness susceptible to a common set of drawbacks, which undermine the extent to which the definitions can be made precise and meaningful.
+More broadly, passing up units for contours risks making a category error.
+Underlying other data formats, districting plans are defined and communicated as census block assignments, so there is a basic sense in which the problem is fundamentally discrete.